violabs/picard/.ai/working/Specification.md

 observedGeneration (int64)

-The generation observed by the deployment controller.
+ObservedGeneration reflects the generation of the most recently observed ReplicaSet.